Database Schema

 b4401f13f65e576b__haex-pass__haex_passwords_groups

-Automatic CRDT Setup:When an extension creates a table via migrations, CRDT columns and triggers are automatically added.
+Automatic CRDT Setup:When an extension creates a table via migrations, CRDT columns (haex_hlc, haex_column_hlcs) and the dirty/delete triggers are added automatically.
 Extension tables sync just like core tables.

 Sync Server Schema